saikrishna321/JBehave-Selendroid-Android-Automation/README.md

-##Creating a Selendroid Server for the application
+#Creating a Selendroid Server for the application.

 Follow the below link to create the selendroid server for your test application .